playbott/flutter_just_ui/README.md

 A lightweight and utilitarian UI package for Flutter, focused on business applications.

-⚠️ This package is in early alpha and not ready for production use.The API is unstable and subject to change.
+⚠️ This package is in early alpha and not ready for production use.
+The API is unstable and subject to change.
 Please avoid using `just_ui` in real applications until a stable release is available.

 ## Installation